isomerpages/edb-pix/_expand-into-se-asia-through-sg/Find out how to grow in Southeast Asia from Singapore.md

 <br>

 <b>Setting Up Your Tech Startup in Singapore</b><br>
-This guide covers:
+This guide covers:&nbsp;

-*   How to choose the right business structure for your startup
+*   How to choose the right business structure for your startup&nbsp;

-*   Which channels to use to recruit fresh and experienced talent
+*   Which channels to use to recruit fresh and experienced talent&nbsp;

-*   Which events to participate in for networking
+*   Which events to participate in for networking&nbsp;

 *   How to leverage both public and private funding to accelerate growth<br>